Apply Online!

 Preparing for your interview with the JPMSF Board of Trustees is simple.

-2. Get your financial ducks in a row.
-How much does one year of school cost to attend your chosen college (even if you’re undecided when you apply, have that info ready for your interview)?
-How much do you have secured to pay for college?
+Get your financial ducks in a row.
+How much does one year of school cost to attend your chosen college or program (even if you’re undecided when you apply, have that info ready for your interview)?
+How much do you have secured to pay for school?
 How much do you need to cover the difference (this is where your high school math skills kick in)?
 And how will you make up the difference (work, student loans, plant a money tree)?

 Tips for Your First Year Away